Java Byte Code Implementation

 Magic Numbers?

-• Java inventors thought of a mechanism of defining class headers to identify them in the memory.
+It's 4 Byte Header(Hexadecimal)- Java inventors thought of a mechanism of defining class headers to identify them in the memory.
 SO by referring their favorite Cafe they named the 1st four Bytes would be "CAFEBABE".
 In the header file it looks CA FE BA BE

 CA FE DE AD.
 But Later on it has being changed to Java RLI (Request Library Interpreter (Not sure)).
 But the CAFEBABE still stands.